Henia vesuviana (Newport, 1844)

 Identification

-A large robust species (to 50 mm) of distinctive shape and with 63-75 leg pairs.
-It is often found curled into a ball when encountered.
-Specimens often appear grey in life due to the purplish mottling on the brownish-orange body (also seen in Geophilus carpophagus s.str.).
+Henia vesuviana is a large robust species (to 50 mm long) of distinctive shape with relatively small head and tail end and with a large number (63-75) of leg pairs.
+It is often found curled into a defensive ball when encountered.
+Specimens often appear grey in life due to the purplish mottling on the brownish-orange body, with a thin white line running the entire length of the body and contrasting orange head and tail (also seen in Geophilus carpophagus s.str., which has fewer leg pairs).

 Distribution